arduino/docs-content/content/hardware/06. edu/kits/braccio++/datasheets/datasheet.md

 ### Application examples

-- **Smart Automation**: The industry-standard RS-232 and RS-485/422 serial communication support for Arduino Braccio++ Carrier has made it possible to implement smart automation IoT projects for a wide range of projects.
+- **Smart Automation**: The industry-standard RS-232 and RS-485/422 serial communication support for Arduino Braccio Carrier has made it possible to implement smart automation IoT projects for a wide range of projects.
 The low-power carrier board enables students to take advantage of the onboard connectors and play with the Arduino hardware for the enhanced learning experience